TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    .. attribute:: stderr

-      Captured stderr from the child process.
+      Captured stderr kutoka the child process.
 A bytes sequence, or a string if :func:`run` was called with an encoding, errors, or text=True.
       ``None`` if stderr was not captured.